selvamsriram/coreference-resolution-nlp/README.md

 For example, consider the coreference cluster for “a home”.
 Any of the following phrases from Sentence 1 is considered correct: “the 2-story house”, “2-story house”, and “house”.
 But these phrases are considered incorrect: “that the 2-story house” (exceeds maximalspan), “house has” (exceeds maximal span), and “the house” (because the phrase is not acontiguous span in the document).

-## Output or Response File Specifications:
+## Output or Response File Specifications
 Coreference system should produce a response file for each document that lists the coreference phrases found for each cluster.
 The format is similar to the answer key files,except that it should produce just a single phrase for each answer (whereas the answer keyhas maximal and minimal spans).
 The specific format is shown below:

 ```